 - Medical documentation for any conditions that create an extra financial obligation

 - Education documents if the child is in private school.
 The court prefers to maintain a child’s standard of living.
-If the child has been attending a private school, the court can include the expense in the child support calculation; and
+If the child has been attending a private school, the court can include the expense in the child support calculation.

 - Documentation of evidence to prove the other parent’s standard of living.
 This may prove necessary if you suspect the other parent of claiming less income than they truly earn.
 You may have proof of expensive purchases or documentation of work that the parent is not reporting.

 Florida courts strictly follow the child support guidelines when ordering child support.
 However, you can request a deviation from the calculated amount through a motion to the court.
 When filing for a deviation, you must document your reasons for making the request.
-When considering the deviation, the court uses the best interest of the child standard.
+When considering the deviation, the court considers the best interest of the child.
 Unless the court finds that a deviation is in the best interest of the child, the calculated child support is ordered.
-Obtaining a deviation can prove challenging, so it is best to secure the services of an experienced family law lawyer.
+Obtaining a deviation can prove challenging, so it is best to secure the services of an experienced lawyer.

 When you come in for your appointment, you will sit down with one of our attorneys to discuss your case.
 We will explain each of the above factors as they relate to your case.
 From there, we will work together to determine what steps should be taken to provide you with the results you need.